classmethod/aurl/README.md

 ## Description

-HTTP CLI client with OAuth2 authentication
+HTTP CLI client with OAuth 2.0 authentication.

-curl is powerful command line tool and you can make any complex HTTP request to every servers.
-But the target web server is secured by OAuth2, you must request another HTTP request to the authorization server before making principal request.
+You know `curl` is powerful command line tool and you can make any complex HTTP request to every servers.
+But the target web server is secured by OAuth 2.0, you must send another HTTP request to the authorization server before making principal request.
 And more, you should to manage issued access tokens for every resources.

-aurl is auto processing OAuth dance and manage access/refresh tokens.
+`aurl` is a command-line tool that process OAuth 2.0 dance and manage access/refresh tokens automatically.

+**Note:** Currently, `aurl` is not support OAuth 1.0a.
+Your pull-request is appreciated.

 ## Install